 - or to increase pixel density and sharpness of your photo for printing.

-Next, we’ll explain what tool would be the best in your case and how to use it.
+Below you'll learn which tool will be the best in your case and how to use it.

 Image DPI metadata vs pixel density: what to increase?